Where are you located?

 Don't wear your best clothes.
 Our focus is putting ink under your skin and sometimes that ink can end up on your clothes.
 Wear something comfortable that provides easy access to the area getting tattooed.
 Don't wear your brand new skinny jeans if you're getting your leg tattooed and don't wear your favorite white button down shirt if you want a tattoo on your arm.

 Other things you may want to consider bringing to your appointment would be light snacks or a drink.
 We will always offer our clients water and there are a number of great places to get food in our neighborhood, but having something on hand to quickly eat during a break is always a good idea.
-Not all clients like to carry on conversations while they get tattooed, so sometimes a distraction, such as an iPod or electronic book, can be helpful.
+Not all clients like to carry on conversations while they get tattooed, so sometimes a distraction, such as headphones for music, podcasts or audio books, can be helpful.
 Just don't bring anything that requires much movement, as it's not easy to tattoo an arm when it keeps moving to turn the page of a magazine, etc.

 How do I care for my new tattoo?